saurabh47/Data-structures-and-algorithms/README.md

 By Sharing a code to this repository you agree to the following:

-- The code shared is written by you and free from plagiarism.
+- The code shared is written by you and not copied from any other source.
 - You have full rights to the code you are contributing and it does not violate any law or third party rights.
 - You agree that your contribution will be publicly available for use under the [MIT License](LICENSE).
 - You agree that the maintainers of this repository have the right to edit, modify, copy, share your code under the [MIT License](LICENSE).